cyberlynz/NETWORKWALKS/WEEK 3/PASSWORD-CRACKING-JTR-NW-TOOLS/README.md

 ### 2. Preparing the Protected PDF

-I downloaded the supplied **`My Locked PDF1.pdf`** and confirmed that the document was password protected.
+I downloaded the supplied **`My Locked PDF1.pdf`** and confirmed that the document was password-protected.

 ![Password-protected PDF](./02-pdf-locked.png)